valandi/ImageTester/README.md

     + `-pn` - Preserve original directory test names when specifying pages

 ## Enterprise features in combination with [Eyes Utilities](https://github.com/yanirta/EyesUtilities)
-By placing the Eyes-Utilities jar into the same folder as the ImageTester, new enterprise api features made possible by providing an enterprise read-key.
+By placing the Eyes-Utilities jar into the same folder as the com.yanirta.ImageTester, new enterprise api features made possible by providing an enterprise read-key.

 >java -jar ImageTester.jar -k [api-key] -vk [view-key] [options]